 Hours through October 31: Daily, 8 a.m. to 4 p.m.

 Visit the “World’s Longest Rolled-Hay Maze” at Bottom View Farm‘s annual October Fall Fest!
 Pick your perfect pumpkin out of the pumpkin patch and take a hayride to “Grandma’s house,” where guests can see how blackberries and peaches grow and how meat has been preserved for hundreds of years.
-Admission is $10, with discounts on weekdays for students and teachers.
+General admission is $10, and student admission is $7, with discounts on weekdays for students and teachers.
 Don’t leave until you check out all of Bottom View’s new activities, including slides, a jumping pillow, pedal tractors, a gold mine, live animals and refreshments.
 Top the day off with their ice cream parlor and leave with your sweet tooth satisfied!

 2900 Old Nashville Hwy, McMinnville, TN 37110 • (931) 939-3960